Vintage CPU Computer Chips - Collectibles, Memorabilia & Jewelry

 These Limited edition Lucite paperweights had a unique piece of the Whirlwind Computer embedded inside each one and were distributed as mementos on June 30th 2009 at a reunion of the original Whirlwind project team members at the LeMeriden Hotel, Cambridge, MA (formerly the Hotel at MIT).
 This was the 50th anniversary of the last day of operation of this historic computer.
 About 50 Whirlwind project team members were present for the reunion, including Jay Forrester and Bob Everett.
 The President of M.I.T.
 Susan Hockfield spoke to the group.

-This particular paperweight features a resistor mounted between two terminals and was sectioned from a piece of one of the Whirlwind's Printed Circuit Boards.
+This particular paperweight features a resistor hand soldered between two terminals and was sectioned from a larger piece of one of the Whirlwind Computer's Circuit Boards.

 Resistor soldered to Whirlwind I PCB Board Terminals